jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 Competitive people still think winning is important, but they are critical of their performance and they take every opportunity to improve it.
 It doesn’t matter whether they’re smoking the field or woefully behind.

 A true competitor always gives 110% of themselves because even if they don’t win, they still care how they play–and finish–the game.
-If you're struggling to motivate yourself then read up on how to motivate yourself
+If you’re struggling to motivate yourself then read up on how to motivate yourself

 {% include widgets/summary.html id="Fighters-Mindset" %}